pohlm01/master-thesis/3_mtc.typ

 This link between the Transparency Service and @rp includes one significant design decision: Either, the Transparency Service forwards only the tree heads to the @rp, or it includes the @ca signature as well.
 @sec:update_size elaborates on how that influences the amount of data to be distributed.
 Omitting the @ca signature does not only significantly reduce update bandwidth but also means that the client does not need to perform @pq signature verification.
-Consequently, the @rp must trust the Transparency Service to properly check the @ca signature, and it requires the @rp to have a secure channel with the Transparency Service.
+Consequently, the @rp must trust the Transparency Service to adequately check the @ca signature, and it requires the @rp to have a secure channel with the Transparency Service.
 Depending on how this channel is designed, it may require interaction with @pq signatures on the client side nevertheless.
 Additionally, a malicious Transparency Service could provide a split view to a client without the need to collude with a @ca.
 At the same time, if the Transparency Service is run by the browser vendor, it is anyway in the position to decide about with connection to trust.